 How Many Nipples Do Male Cats Have?

-All cats, both male and female, have between 4-10 nipples.
-These can be found on their chests, in two rows.
+All cats, both male and female, have four to 10 nipples.
+These can be found on their chests in two rows.
 There isn’t an exact number that is normal, so you may find that one of your cats has more or fewer nipples than another.

 Why Do Male Cats Have Nipples?

-As the embryo of a cat is developing inside the uterus of their mother, male and female embryos look almost exactly the same to start with.
-This means they both develop with nipples.
-In fact, all male mammals have nipples, even though they serve no future purpose.
+That’s a good question, and there is a scientific explanation.
+As the embryo of a cat is developing inside their mother’s uterus, male and female embryos look almost the same.
+They both develop with nipples, and all male mammals have nipples, even though they serve no future purpose.

 Can Male Cats Get Mammary Tumors?